 IVIG (intravenous immunoglobulin) therapy has been shown to suppress thyroid antibodies by using immune cells isolated from blood donations.

 I do want to point out a “poor man’s IVIG”, though, and that is camel milk!
-It’s much easier to administer.
+It’s much easier to access and consume. 🙂

 Camel milk also contains immunoglobulins that can modulate the immune system.
 You can read more about how camel milk may potentially reduce thyroid antibodies, here.